mebeim/aoc/2020/README.md

 matched by rule `0`.

-The input we are given looks very much like a huge [regular expressions][misc-regexp] that has been parsed into some kind of [tree][wiki-tree] of rules.
+The input we are given looks very much like a huge [regular expression][misc-regexp] which has been parsed into some kind of [tree][wiki-tree] of rules.
 This is
 **assuming that there are no cycles in the given rules** (e.g. `1: 2 1`), which is true for our input.